linuxkerneltravel/website/content/blog/2020/linux_patches/index.md

 The patches are available at http://kernel.org/ Most recent patches are linked from the front page, but they also have specific homes.

 The 2.6.x.y (-stable) and 2.6.x patches live at ftp://ftp.kernel.org/pub/linux/kernel/v2.6/

-The -rc patches live at
+The -rc patches live at ftp://ftp.kernel.org/pub/linux/kernel/v2.6/testing/
-ftp://ftp.kernel.org/pub/linux/kernel/v2.6/testing/

-The -git patches live at
+The -git patches live at ftp://ftp.kernel.org/pub/linux/kernel/v2.6/snapshots/
-ftp://ftp.kernel.org/pub/linux/kernel/v2.6/snapshots/

-The -mm kernels live at
+The -mm kernels live at ftp://ftp.kernel.org/pub/linux/kernel/people/akpm/patches/2.6/
-ftp://ftp.kernel.org/pub/linux/kernel/people/akpm/patches/2.6/

 In place of ftp.kernel.org you can use ftp.cc.kernel.org, where cc is a country code.
-This way you'll be downloading from a mirror site that's most likely geographically closer to you, resulting in faster downloads for you, less bandwidth used globally and less load on the main kernel.org servers -- these are good things, so do use mirrors when possible.
+This way you'll be  ownloading from a mirror site that's most likely geographically closer to you, resulting in faster downloads for you, less bandwidth used globally and less load on the main kernel.org servers -- these are good things, so do use mirrors when possible.

 # The 2.6.x kernels